Choosing a Mentor that's right for you

-According to a report by the Department for Business Innovation & Skills, SMB demand for business mentors is rapidly increasing.
+According to a report by the Department for Business Innovation & Skills, SME demand for business mentors is rapidly increasing in the UK.
 60 percent of companies are now claiming that the information and advice they have received from their mentor has been valuable in achieving growth and development goals.
 Interestingly, new start-ups who have been in business for 3 years or less are statistically more likely to find mentor advice beneficial, highlighting the need for young businesses to seek support.

 Choosing a Mentor

 Quite simply, your business will fail to derive true value from a mentor if that mentor is not right for your organisation.
 Unfortunately, mentors are not ‘one size fits all’, so it’s important to select a supportive partner who not only understands your business as it is now, but also shares the same vision in terms of future growth and development.
 This will help to ensure that they work to guide your firm down the most effective route.